Border Security: Australia's Front Line: International versions

 A Canadian version of the show, titled Border Security: Canada's Front Line, began airing in 2012 in Canada.
 It was cancelled after three seasons, due to the Canadian Privacy Commissioner ruling that the show and the CBSA had breached the privacy act.

-A US version of the show, titled Homeland Security USA, began airing in 2009 in the United States.
+An American version of the show, titled Homeland Security USA, began airing in 2009 in the United States.
 It ran for 13 episodes, two of which have never been aired.

 A British version of the show, titled Nothing to Declare UK, aired in 2011 in the United Kingdom.

 A Latin American version of the show, titled Alerta Aeropuerto filmed at El Dorado Airoport in Bogota, Colombia and Jorge Chavez Airoport in Lima, Peru began airing 2016 in Latin America on National Geographic Channel.

 A second American version called Border Security: America's Front Line started airing on ABC in September 2016.